codebykat/blog/source/_posts/2011-10-02-rubyconf-recap.markdown

 My main takeaways from the conference: I want to be more involved with the Ruby/open-source community, my tests are terrible (well, that's not really news), and concurrency/threading is a hot topic in the Ruby world right now.
-Oh, and now I know what these variants everyone is always talking about (JRuby, Rubinius, etc.) actually are!
+Oh, and now I understand what these variants everyone is always talking about (JRuby, Rubinius, etc.) actually are!

 The three days of [talks](http://rubyconf.org/schedule) ran the gamut